Frost Chopin Academy

 6 Individual Lessons:

 The Academy offers every participant lessons with each of our master teachers.
-Lessons take the form of smaller groups of 3 students sharing a two-hour session with their teacher to address specific issues regarding each student's performance as well as more general discussions regarding style and historical context.
-Students will be assigned to 3 master teachers during the course of the week and have two lessons with each teacher.
+Lessons take the form of smaller groups of 3 students sharing a two-hour session with their designated teachers to address specific issues regarding each student's performance as well as more general discussions regarding style and historical context.
+Students will be assigned to 3 master teachers during the course of the week and have two lessons with each of the 3 assigned teachers.
 All lessons focus exclusively on the works of Chopin.
-This year, our principal teaching artists include: Dang Thai Son, Katarzyna Popowa-Zydroń, Edward Auer, Dmitry Ablogin, and Kevin Kenner.
+This year, our principal teaching artists include: Dina Yoffe, Hae Sun Paik, Wojciech Świtała, Dmitry Ablogin, and Kevin Kenner.

 Masterclasses/Lectures:

 The Academy will feature specialized workshops and lectures fashioned to help participants with specific issues surrounding the performance of works of Chopin and the music of his contemporaries.
 Workshops are open to the general public free of charge.
-This year we will be featuring Prof. Professor Kenneth Hamilton whose book "After the Golden Age: Romantic Pianism and Modern Performance" has become an indispensable resource to classical pianists seeking to better understand the manner of 19th century piano performance traditions, and Dmitry Ablogin, Laureate of the 1st International Chopin Competition for Historical Instruments, who will be demonstrating and teaching the 19th century improvisatory art of "preluding".
+This year we will be featuring Prof. John Rink of the University of Cambridge whose scholarly research into the works of Chopin will be focusing on the understanding and interpretation of the concert works of Chopin.

 Tuition and Housing: